Best Air Purifier for Wildfire Smoke — PNW Guide

 IQAir HealthPro Plus

-Power consumption: 215 watts at maximum fan, around 110 watts at setting 4.
-Running 24 hours a day at setting 4 for 21 days: approximately 55 kilowatt-hours.
-At the current Pacific Power and Seattle City Light rates of roughly $0.11 to $0.14 per kWh, that’s about $6 to $8 in electricity.
-Filter degradation over a three-week event at heavy use represents roughly 20% of a filter set’s lifespan, so approximately $50 of filter cost amortized.
+Power consumption runs about 215 watts at maximum fan, around 110 watts at setting 4.
+Running 24 hours a day at setting 4 for 21 days comes out to approximately 55 kilowatt-hours.
+At Pacific Power and Seattle City Light rates of roughly $0.11 to $0.14 per kWh, that’s about $6 to $8 in electricity.
+Filter degradation over a three-week heavy-use event represents roughly 20% of a filter set’s lifespan — approximately $50 amortized.
 Total 3-week cost estimate: $56 to $58.

 Blueair Blue Pure 211+

-Power consumption: 61 watts maximum, around 30 watts on medium.
-Three weeks at medium, 24 hours a day: about 15 kWh, or $1.65 to $2.10 in electricity.
-Filter degradation: a three-week event is significant for this unit — closer to 30% of filter life, about $15 amortized.
+Power consumption is 61 watts maximum, around 30 watts on medium.
+Three weeks at medium, running continuously: about 15 kWh, or $1.65 to $2.10 in electricity.
+Filter degradation is significant for this unit during a three-week event — closer to 30% of filter life, about $15 amortized.
 Total: approximately $17 to $18.
-Excellent value for the performance level.
+Excellent value for the performance.

 Coway Mighty AP-1512HH

-Power at speed 2: about 17 watts.
+Power at speed 2 is about 17 watts.
 Three weeks continuous: roughly 8.5 kWh, under $1.20 in electricity.
-Filter degradation: roughly 15% of annual filter life, about $4 amortized.
+Filter degradation works out to roughly 15% of annual filter life — about $4 amortized.
 Total: under $6 for three weeks.
-This is the cheapest ongoing cost of anything on this list, which helps justify placing one in every bedroom.
+This is the cheapest ongoing cost of anything on this list, which is exactly what justifies putting one in every bedroom.

 Corsi-Rosenthal Box

 A standard 20-inch box fan draws about 100 watts on high.
 Three weeks on high: approximately 50 kWh, or $5.50 to $7.00.
 Four MERV-13 filters will be noticeably loaded after a three-week event and should be replaced — that’s $32 to $48 for a new set.
-Total cost for the event: roughly $37 to $55, at which point you’re in the cost territory of the commercial units but with better room coverage if you’ve built multiple boxes.
+Total cost for the event: roughly $37 to $55, at which point you’re in commercial unit cost territory but with better room coverage if you’ve built multiple boxes.

 The right strategy for most PNW households is layered.
-One high-performance unit like the IQAir or a 211+ in the main living area.
+One high-performance unit — the IQAir or a 211+ — in the main living area.
 Coway Mighty units in bedrooms.
 A Corsi-Rosenthal Box or two in supplementary spaces or to loan to a neighbor who doesn’t have anything.
-Filter stock bought in advance in September when hardware stores often run out.
-That last point is real — during bad smoke events, MERV-13 filters sell out locally within days.
+And filter stock bought in advance — before September, when hardware stores routinely run out.
+That last point is real.
+During bad smoke events, MERV-13 filters sell out locally within days.
 Buy them before the season.
+Seriously.

-Smoke season in the Pacific Northwest has changed.
-It is not a temporary problem.
-The investments you make in clean indoor air are durable, recurring value, and the cost math over several years of smoke events makes even the $900 IQAir look reasonable.
+Smoke season in the Pacific Northwest has changed — this is not a temporary problem and it’s not trending back toward easier.
+The investments you make in clean indoor air are durable, recurring value.
+The cost math over several years of smoke events makes even the $900 IQAir look reasonable when you run the numbers.
 Buy what you can.
 Build what you can’t afford.
-But don’t let another September catch you without something running.
+But don’t let another September catch you with nothing running.

 Stay in the loop